Arlanthir/notes/CardMagic.md

 2. When they yell stop, drop packet **A** on top of the deck.
 3. The previous top card is on top.

+### 10-20 force

+Forces 9th card from the top.
+Transforms a number choice into a card force.

+1. Ask the spectator to name a number between 10 and 20.
+2. Deal that many cards off the deck (reversing them).
+3. Add the two digits of the spectator's number
+4. Deal that many cards from the previously dealt pile.
+5. The final dealt card is the one that was originally in the 9th position from the top of the deck.

 # Color changes

 Apparently transforming one card in another.